7 Easy Ways to Improve Conversions with Optimized Landing Pages

 Be sure to include data and metrics throughout your copy to support your points.
 This helps your readers put your results into context.

-For example, if you claimed to help your customers get 100 leads in the first year, the reader would do quick math in their head to calculate what 100 leads means for their business.
+For example, if you claimed to help your customers get 100 leads in the first year, the reader would do quick math to calculate what 100 leads would mean for his or her business.

 Use specific numbers wherever possible.
 “2,834” sounds better than “thousands.”
 “67 days” sounds better than “under three months.”